adunning/future-of-the-book/assignments.md

 ### Final submission (due 5 April)

 The final product should be in the range of 3,000–3,500 words, excluding notes and bibliography.

-# Class structure

-Most classes are divided into two parts:

-1. Historical and theoretical discussions;
-2. A lab teaching practical skills in creating and analysing digital texts.

-Master the items listed under the 'Read' heading before each class, during which we will argue about their implications.
-The readings listed under 'Optional' are further background to what I am thinking about in planning each class.

-The tutorials listed under 'At-home lab review' are suggestions for further developing the skills for the lab assignments.